Sunday, March 21, 2021

 Knowing where we are will help us to shift to a more helpful level, and shift perspectives.

-In counseling, at the core of it, we help to shift our patients from self as content, to self as context.
+In counseling, at the core of it, we help people to shift self identity from self as content, to self as context.